ReproNim/reproman/docs/source/related.rst

 None of the alternative frameworks provides all of the features of git-annex, such as integration with native Git workflows, distributed redundant storage, and partial checkouts in one project.
-Additional features of git-annex which are not exercised directly by datalad (git-annex assistant, encryption support, etc.) make it even more appealing for extended coverage of possible scenarios.
+Additional features of git-annex which are not exercised directly by repronim (git-annex assistant, encryption support, etc.) make it even more appealing for extended coverage of possible scenarios.
 Moreover, neither of the alternative solutions has already reached a maturity, availability, and level of adoption that would be comparable to that of